abhi886/hisab-Kistab/README.md

-# algo-backend-api
+# hisab-kitab backend api

-This is a backend-api project for algo-app.
+hisab-Kitab is a backend api to caluculate

 ## How to run